 While the JOBS Act has graciously carved-out options for M&A Advisors doing deals sub-$100M and for limited representatives utilizing equity crowdfunding portals, risk still remains that many of these groups have not yet applied even the relaxed scrutiny of the JOBS Act.
 Many are relying on the SEC’s no-action letter for merger and acquisition advisors until further details are forthcoming.
 To my understanding, the no-action letter remains in force, but the risks of working with unlicensed brokers still remain, particularly with capital raising and larger stock-based transactions.

 Saying you work as a investment banker makes it sound very sexy.
 The reality of the situation is that there are literally no jobs where the sex-appeal remains intact forever.
-It’s like sleeping next to a woman whose not showered and has a severe case of morning breath…it’s not the most optimum situation for creative things to happen.
 And while every job has its moments caught in the doldrums, there are arguably opportunities for enjoyment in every career.
 The difference with investment bankers is generally very clear.
 In most cases, iBankers are the ultimate example of opportunists.
 Many are in a “take what you can get” mode, seeking after deals in the gutter with no regard for the quality of the deal and the overall time which will be required to effectively close it.

 Some time ago, I was speaking to an industry colleague who snidely referred to smaller deals as “riff-raff,” stating that he wishes he didn’t have to even speak with people who didn’t meet his personal criteria.
 Smaller firms can waste your time, but unfortunately many investment bankers began avoiding the luxury of being selective when liquidity dried up.
 In an eat-what-you-kill world, you often are a beggar with the inability to be chooser.